See also: Career and Academic Services Intranet

-George Mason University School of Law provides many support services designed to enhance the law school experience and enable students to take full advantage of the School’s educational and personal enrichment opportunities.
-Through the Records Office; Career, Academic & Alumni Services (CAAS); and Diversity Services (just to name a few), the law school provides students with resources such as:
+The Antonin Scalia Law School at George Mason University provides many support services designed to enhance the law school experience and enable students to take full advantage of the School’s educational and personal enrichment opportunities.
+Through the Records Office; Career and Academic Services; and Diversity Services (just to name a few), the law school provides students with resources such as:

 - academic counseling (on course selection, adding or dropping a course, graduation requirements, etc.);